32 Types of Black Birds in Florida You Can See

 Common Loon Swimming In Water Showing Black White Spotted Back Red Eyes And Long Beak

 The Common Loon Is Famous For Its Haunting Echoing Calls Often Described As One Of The Most Beautiful Bird Sounds In North America.
-In Breeding Plumage It Has A Striking Black Head White Necklace Markings And Checkerboard Back.
-In Florida However Loons Are Usually Seen In Their Winter Plumage Which Is Duller Gray And White But Still Elegant.
+In Breeding Plumage It Has A Striking Black Head White Necklace Markings And Checkerboard Back Making It One Of The Most Elegant Black Birds In Florida During Winter.
+In Florida However Loons Are Usually Seen In Their Winter Plumage Which Is Duller Gray And White But Still Graceful Among Other Black Birds In Florida.

 Loons Are Powerful Divers Capable Of Swimming Long Distances Underwater To Catch Fish.
-They Are Mostly Found Along Florida’s Larger Lakes And Coastal Waters During The Colder Months.
+They Are Mostly Found Along Florida’s Larger Lakes And Coastal Waters During The Colder Months Just Like Several Other Black Birds In Florida.
 If You’re Lucky You Might See One Diving And Resurfacing Repeatedly In Search Of Food.
 While They Are More Common In Northern States During Summer Their Winter Presence Makes Them A Special Treat For Florida Birdwatchers.

 Dark-eyed Junco